studiokicobi/wednesday-the-raven/chapters/chapter-08.md

 The apprentice turned the paper sack upside down and shook out the last of the crumbs.
 He folded the sack and slipped it into his bag.

-“That’s it,” he said.
-“That’s the end.”
+“That’s the end,” he said.

-The birds pecked a little more, and then wandered off.
-Soon it was quiet again.
+The birds pecked a little more and wandered off.
+Soon it grew quiet again.
 The apprentice stood by the Chattering Pond and looked over at the Tower.

 “Maybe,” he said.
 “Maybe I will climb the tower today.”